milahu/collapseos/README.md

 ## Getting started

 Usage documentation is in-system, so access to documentation requires you to run Collapse OS.
-Fortunately, doing so in an emulator is easy.
+Fortunately, building and running Collapse OS on a POSIX environment is easy.

-See `/emul/README.md` for getting an emulated system running.
+See `/cvm/README.md` for instructions.

 Then, run `0 LIST` for an introduction, follow instructions from there.